gridpp/audit/Torque/readme.txt

 Instructions
 ************

+# Note: does not deal with multicore Torque setups.
+This is a requirement that I shall address shortly. sj, 18 Nov 2016
+# Note: Today fixed above.... can't test fully (don't use torque mcore) sj, 18 Nov 2016

 # Get a list of the files that cover the period you want, so the script below doesn't have to plough through them all.
 # Since some records for Oct might lie in Aug or Sept, just, then list those too.